Contact

 Luxury watchmakers have traditionally relied on a physical customer experience – the prospective customer can come into the store, look at the timepieces and ask the in-store expert all their questions face-to-face.

-71% of luxury watch executives still place much higher value on this in-person experience over any kind of virtual one, leading to resistance in embracing the ecommerce explosion that has been taking place in recent years.
+71% of luxury watch executives still place a much higher value on this in-person experience over any kind of virtual one, leading to resistance to embracing the e-commerce explosion that has been taking place in recent years.

 With an increasingly digitally savvy consumer base gaining traction in the market, it’s only logical that the prominence of online watch buying will increase, possibly at the expense of brick-and-mortar stores.
 Brands require an approach to customer relations that reflects this new reality if they want to maintain their competitive edge.